meirwah/awesome-incident-response/README.md

 * [Live Response Collection](https://www.brimorlabs.com/tools/) - The Live Response collection by BriMor Labs is an automated tool that collects volatile data from Windows, OSX, and *nix based operating systems.
 * [Fenrir](https://github.com/Neo23x0/Fenrir) - Fenrir is a simple IOC scanner.
 It allows scanning any Linux/Unix/OSX system for IOCs in plain bash.
 Created by the creators of THOR and LOKI
 * [bulk_extractor](https://github.com/simsong/bulk_extractor) - bulk_extractor is a computer forensics tool that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
 Because of ignoring the file system structure, the program distinguishes itself in terms of speed and thoroughness.
+* [Stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
+It stores as much history as it possible, managing disk usage, and deleting when disk limits are hit.
+It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic.

 ### Videos
 * [Demisto IR video resources](https://www.demisto.com/category/videos/) - Video Resources for Incident Response and Forensics Tools